A Trip Through Drugs: Costs & Consequences

 Drugs are often smuggled into the United States to be distributed and sold.
 There are various ways of smuggling drugs.
 Some are as simple as hiding drugs in a secret compartment in a suitcase.
 Others are far more complicated, and involve hiding drugs in human beings acting as “mules,” people who risk their lives by swallowing condoms or balloons full of drugs.
 Several artifacts illustrate these smuggling methods, and maps highlight common drug trafficking routes throughout the world.

 Drugs are a big business, and a business that makes a lot of money.
-In the United States alone, $65 billion changes hands for drugs every year–which, if it were legitimate business, would rank drug trafficking 29st on the Fortune 500 list.
-The money that is made from drugs is often “laundered,” given to banks and businesses then redistributed to the traffickers in some way as “legal.”
+In the United States alone, Americans spend approximately $150 billion on illegal drugs.
+The money that is by made from drugs is often “laundered,” given to banks and businesses then redistributed to the traffickers in some way as “legal.”
 In the 1980s the Drug Enforcement Administration began focusing more on tracking the profits of drug dealing, and has made headway to block money laundering, though the process still continues.
-Some estimates place the amount of money that is laundered internationally at $300 to $500 billion annually.
+In 2020, the United Nations estimated the amount of money that is laundered internationally is between $800 billion and $2 trillion annually.

-Guests learn more about some of the DEA’s money laundering investigations as well as some notorious figures in the drug money laundering trade.
+In this section visitors learn about some of the DEA’s money laundering investigations as well as some notorious figures in the drug money laundering trade.
 These include Gilberto Rodriguez Orejuela of the Cali Cartel in Colombia and Osama bin Laden, who with Al Qaida, has handled hundreds of millions of dollars from various organizations involved in the drug trade, including the Taliban.
-Guests also discover how money is able to be surreptitiously moved around the world through wire transfers, ATM cards, gold jewelry and more.
+Guests also discover how money is able to be surreptitiously moved around the world through wire transfers, ATM cards, gold jewelry, and more.

 Drugs and the Body and Brain

 In this section, the science of addiction is addressed: What is it?
-How does it affect the brain?
+How does it affect the brain and other organs?
 How is it treated?
 How do brains recover from addiction damage?
-Guests learn how addictions take control of the brain’s reward circuit, gradually altering motivation, pleasure and desire.
+Guests learn how addiction controls the brain’s reward circuit, gradually altering motivation, pleasure, and desire.
 An interactive display illustrates this by demonstrating the effects of certain “rewards” in a normal brain versus an addicted brain.
 Guests can view imagery from actual MRI and PET scans that help scientists uncover the mysteries of addiction, loss of brain function due to drugs and recovery.
 An additional interactive display allows guests to hear true stories of addiction and recovery from addicts themselves.
+The science of how drugs affect other bodily organs and processes are addressed here.

 The Cost to Children: The Terrible Toll

-Drugs exact a terrible toll on children–the children of drug-using parents, abused and neglected; young workers in the trade who are forced to process and sell; those youth who are caught in the cross-fire of drug gangs; and more.
-Guests see this toll first hand as they see shocking photos that illustrate how children are impacted by drugs:
+Drugs exact a terrible toll on children—the children of drug-using parents are often abused and neglected; young workers in the trade are forced to process and sell; youth are caught in the cross-fire of drug gangs; and more.
+Visitors see this toll first hand as they see photos that illustrate how children are impacted by drugs:

-- Between 2000 and 2007 more than 15,000 children were found at operating methamphetamine laboratories around the United States.
+- Between 2014 and 2020 more than 3,500 children were found at operating methamphetamine laboratories around the United States.
 These children had been exposed to the toxic chemicals of meth production.
-Some were burned or killed from explosions; others were found in filthy and dangerous environments.
+Some were burned or killed by explosions; others were found in filthy and dangerous environments.

 - Thousands of babies are born to drug users each year and many are “drug-affected,” meaning that their mother’s drug use causes them physical, mental or behavioral problems.